i4Trust/tutorials/Data-Service-Provider/README.md

 API-Umbrella is used as Policy Enforcement Point (PEP) and Policy Decision Point (PDP).

+During deployment of the MongoDB using the provided values file, a database should have been created for API Umbrella.
-First create the necessary database and user within the MongoDB.
+In case this was removed from the values file, it is needed to create the necessary database and user within the MongoDB manually.
 This requires to enter a shell within the MongoDB pod, starting the MongoDB client and perform the commands below for creating the user.
 ```shell
 # Enter pod